hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 ![streams and tables](https://kafka.apache.org/images/streams-and-tables-p1_p4.png)

-In between producers and consumers is a broker, inside said "broker" server, we have the concept of "topics" basically a set of bounded buffers and partitions in the image: (P1, P2, P3, P4) -- in the spirit of divide and conquer we split up the big problem into little one's, so we can process those individually -- horizontally, in parallel.
+In between producers and consumers is a broker, inside said "broker" server, we have the concept of "topics" basically **a set of bounded buffers** and partitions in the image: (P1, P2, P3, P4) -- in the spirit of divide and conquer we split up the big problem into little one's, so we can process those individually -- horizontally, in parallel.

 ```
 Producer ->            |                           |  <- consumer
-Producer -> 'push'     | topics are partitioned    | 'pull' consumer(s)
+Producer -> 'push'     | 'topics' are partitioned  | 'pull' consumer(s)
-Producer -> to topic   | over buckets or segments  |  <- consumer
+Producer -> to topic   |   via some mechanism      |  <- consumer
 ```

 However there's a big problem -- this is a distributed system, how do these "bounded buffers" share the same view?